raphaelquast/beatstep/README.md

 # More detailed explanations on the assignments:

 The script will set all encoders and buttons to send messages on the Midi-channel 10.
 To indicate a successful setup, the top-row will light up red and blue (about 2 seconds after plugin).

-It's best to plug the device after Ableton started to ensure that all settings are properly assigned.
+- It's best to **connect the controller after Ableton started** to ensure that all settings are properly assigned.

+- To ensure that the script is automatically selected (instead of the default one), rename the default *"Beatstep"* folder to something like *"XBeatstep"*  so that it is alphabetically sorted **after** *"BeatStep_Q"*

 After initialization, you can recall any saved MIDI configuration and the control-layers will still work !